 A healthy lawn always has a certain number of grubs.
 A lawn can host up to 5 grubs in every square foot.
 For example, a lawn of 5,000 square feet can be home to up to 25,000 grubs.

 It would be difficult to kill all the grubs, and they do so much good for your garden and their natural habitat that you probably shouldn’t.

 However, you can take some measures that will minimize the numbers significantly.
 Experts advise that killing all the grubs is very difficult, even if you use harsh chemicals.

 The best action to minimize bugs growing is to use a natural suppression treatment to minimize food for birds.
 One of the best controls is the use of organic grub control.

 There are no guarantees that you will be able to stop birds from landing in your garden completely using any of the above methods.
-However, a combination of the above techniques will see the damage to your garden minimized and the number of birds destroying your lawn reduced significantly.
+However, a combination of the above techniques will minimize the damage to your garden.